jamesnvc/occasionallycogent/_drafts/books-of-2016.md

 # The Ground Beneath Her Feet, by Salman Rushdie

 Salman Rushdie has become one of my favourite fiction authors and has kind of overtaken Michael Ondaatje in my affection (although I'll always love *In the Skin of a Lion*).
-*The Ground Beneath Her Feet* is a very entertaining story that's kind of an alternate reality and stays very engaging despite how much the timelines jump around.
+*The Ground Beneath Her Feet* is a entertaining story that's kind of an alternate reality and stays engaging despite how much the timelines jump around.

 # Two Years Eight Months and Twenty-Eight Nights, by Salman Rushdie